-The Texas real estate license exam includes both a national and state section.
-All the questions are multiple-choice.
+As we mentioned, the Texas real estate license exam includes both a national and state section.
+All the questions are in multiple-choice format.
 You’ll have a total of four hours to complete both sections.

-If you fail EITHER the state or the national portion of the exam, you must take 30 hours of additional courses.
-If you fail BOTH the national and state sections of the exam, you must take 60 hours of additional education.
-You can choose which areas of the coursework you’d like to retake.
+However, if you fail the exam three times, additional qualifying real estate education is necessary before you can apply for a retake.
+If you fail either the state or the national portion of the exam, you must take 30 hours of additional courses.
+If you fail both the national and state sections of the exam, you must take 60 hours of additional education.

 Is getting a Texas real estate license worth it?

 Instead of jumping into a real estate career with both feet, you might consider keeping your “day job” for a while.
-Check out How to Become a Successful Part-time Real Estate Agent, which includes an interactive tool that compares the costs involved when working as a real estate agent to how many average-priced homes you need to sell to break even.
+Check out our article on working as a part-time real estate agent, which includes an interactive tool that compares the costs involved when working as a real estate agent to how many average-priced homes you need to sell to break even.

 We’re thrilled you’re considering leaping into a real estate career in Texas, and we’ll be here to celebrate each of your successes.
 At The Close, we’re also dedicated to providing you with actionable advice for every stage of your career.